ai-republic/carpark-finder/README.md

 ## How to use
 1. Clone this Git repository and import the project to your favorite IDE
 2. Ensure Docker is running
-3. Run `CarparkInformationImport` CSV import
-4. Start `CarparkFinderApplication` and click on the above example link and feel free to modify the parameters
+3. Start `CarparkFinderApplication` and click on the above example link and feel free to modify the parameters